PabloCorcho/PIGS/example/README.md

 	- Generating sequences of source.

 	It is also possible to include a set of sources that share several properties (e.g. geometrical distribution) but presenting some specific differences.
-In this case the code will require the user to define two dictionaries: a template source dictionary (including all the properties required for SKIRT) and a dictionary containing those properties that differ from one source to another.
+In this case the code will require the user to declare the number of sources and two dictionaries: a template source dictionary (including all the properties required for SKIRT) and a dictionary containing those properties that differ from one source to another.

 	For example, if we would like to model a set of sources consisting of concentric sphericall shells we must define the following *template* dictionary:
 	```